 The College was founded by John Huggens, a corn merchant of Sittingbourne, in 1844 and officially opened in 1847.

-The Principal Objective of the Charity is to provide Almshouse accommodation for members of the Church of England, or members of Churches affiliated to Churches Together in Britain and Ireland, who are of good character, have passed their sixtieth birthday, are of limited financial resource and are capable of independent living.
+The Principal Objective of the Charity is to provide Almshouse accommodation for persons aged at least fifty-five years old and not in full time employed employment/self-employment, who are of good character, are of limited financial resource, are capable of independent living and recognise that Huggens College is a community with Christian values.

 The original houses were demolished in the 1960s and replaced by thirty bungalows.
 At the same time the Chapel and Lodge were rebuilt.
 The Chaplain’s House is the only part of the original College to remain and was originally a farmhouse.